ActualLab/Fusion.Samples/docs/tutorial/Part06.md

-- Server-side should be configured to "share" Compute Services - i.e. its DI container should be able to resolve Compute Services and `Stl.Rpc.RpcHub` should expose them as servers (services available for remote clients).
+- Server-side should be configured to "share" Compute Services - i.e. its DI container should be able to resolve Compute Services and `ActualLab.Rpc.RpcHub` should expose them as servers (services available for remote clients).
 - Client-side should be configured to properly build Compute Service clients.
   And since these clients behave exactly as Compute Services